peterjeon2/Blocker/README.md

 # Game Features

-Blocker is a high-score based game in which the player must navigate a maze-like cavern and get to a portal to reach the next level of the game while avoiding being caught by ghosts.
-More ghosts spawn as the level increases.
-Each level, the player gains more special moves, which give them the ability to create or destroy a wall.
+Blocker is a high-score based game in which the player must navigate a maze-like cavern and find the portal to reach the next level of the game.
+Each level, the player gains 2 special moves, which allows them to create or break down a wall.
 The game ends when the player is caught by a ghost.

-In this project, I created a simple algorithm to randomly generate a new set of rooms and hallways based off of a user input.
-I utilized Serialization to allow the player to save and load games, and also implemented a simple algorithm that makes the enemy ghosts track the player's movements.
+I created a simple algorithm that randomly generates a new set of rooms and hallways for each level.
+I utilized Serialization to allow the player to save and load games and also implemented an algorithm that makes the enemy ghosts track the player's movements.

 # Deployment Instructions
 You will need to import the StdDraw library from Princeton.
 Then, run the Test class to start